NCERT Solutions for Class 7 Maths Chapter 9 Perimeter and Area

 Height: The perpendicular distance between the base and the opposite side in a two-dimensional shape.

-Diameter: The longest chord (line segment connecting two points on a circle) passing through the center of a circle.
+Diameter: The longest chord (line segment connecting two points on a circle) passing through the centre of a circle.

-Radius: The distance from the center of a circle to any point on its boundary.
+Radius: The distance from the centre of a circle to any point on its boundary.

 Unit Conversions: Converting measurements from one unit to another, based on their relationships.